lcpp-org/RustBCA/README.md

 # rustBCA

-A Binary Collision Approximation (BCA) code for ion-solid interactions, written in Rust!
+A Binary Collision Approximation (BCA) code for ion-material interactions, written in Rust!

 BCA codes are valid for incident ion energies between approximately 10 eV through MeV (or up to GeV for light ions).
 By discretizing the collision cascade into a sequence of binary collisions, BCA codes can accurately model reflection, implantation, sputtering, transmission, and displacement damage.